-A lot of students struggle to organise themselves and allow sufficient IELTS preparation time.
+A lot of students struggle with IELTS preparation online, especially organising themselves and allowing sufficient preparation time.

-We have compiled some useful tips that will help you prepare for your IELTS exam and can be used to improve your English language studies.
+We have compiled some useful tips that will help you with your IELTS exam preparation and can be used to improve your English language studies.

 Find official IELTS exams, the Cambridge books are said to be the best because they are slightly harder than the real test.